TheHalfrican/My-Professional-Portfolio/README.md

 6. [Email](#Email)

 ## Description:
 This is a Portfolio of full-stack web development projects made by Noah Mattocks.
-He has studyed full-stack development at the UCLA Coding Bootcamp and is ready to apply these skills in the professional world.
+He has studied full-stack development at the UCLA Coding Bootcamp and is ready to apply these skills in the professional world.

 ## Usage
 On this webpage you can find useful links to contacts like Linkdin and github in the dropdown menu.
 Throughout the page you will get to see and interact with projects that have been deployed.